besirovic/styled-components-ui-kit/README.md

 # Styled Components UI Kit
 ```
-Simple UI kit to demonstrate power and usage of styled-components
+Simple UI kit built to demonstrate power and usage of styled-components library
 ```

 ## Idea and motivation